CGMoreh/chrismoreh.com/content/more_about_me/talks.md

 # Order that this section appears on the page.
 weight: 130

+# Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Recent & Upcoming Talks'
+title: 'Recent & Upcoming &shy;Talks'
 subtitle:

 content: